 inappropriate dress will be up to the administration.

 Appling Christian Academy strongly discourages sloppy, baggy or “grungy” style clothes from being worn to extra-curricular activities or away games.
 We encourage a

 positive well-groomed appearance that is in keeping with the testimony and purpose of our academy.
 Students may be asked to leave these activities if they are not in compliance with this dress

 Hoodies, jackets, sweaters, sweatshirts and coats are acceptable outerwear.
-A collared shirt must be worn underneath any outerwear garment.
-Outerwear
+A collared polo-type shirt must be worn underneath any outerwear garment, including a

-attire may not have any design or advertisement with suggestive or profane wording, symbols, or gestures.
+not have any design or advertisement with suggestive or profane wording, symbols, or gestures.
 In addition, sexual, violence, gang or weapon connotations or references are not permitted.
+This policy

 Other General Requirements: